49 Different Types of Snakes in Florida

 The eastern pine snake’s huge, thick body, wide head, and uneven coloring are characteristics.

-They typically have a cream or light-colored body with darker red or brown splotches, yet they can also be entirely white without any spots at all.
+They typically have a cream or light-colored body with darker red or brown splotches, yet they can also be entirely white without any spots.

 They are nonvenomous types of snakes in Florida.
 Therefore, despite their size, they are not very dangerous to humans.